 Cold Air Blowing From Heating System

 There are a few reasons why your heating equipment could be putting off cold air.
-It might sound trivial, but the thermostat is the first thing you want to consider.
-It’s the starting place for any furnace technician, too.
+It might sound insignificant, but the thermostat is the first thing you want to look at.
+It’s the starting place for any furnace technician, also.
 Confirm the system is set to “auto” and not “on.”
 If the thermostat is set to “on,” your heating system will blow continuously, even when it isn’t heating the air being released, thus blasting cold air.
-Flipping it to “auto” will make sure the heating equipment only blows when it’s really heating the air.
+Flipping it to “auto” will ensure the heating equipment only blows when it’s really heating the air.

 You should also check your air filters.
-Typically air filters need to be changed every month to keep them from becoming dirty and clogged.
+Typically air filters need to be changed every month to keep them from becoming dusty and clogged.
 If they aren’t changed often enough, the clogged air filter may restrict airflow into your furnace.
-If this occurs, it can overheat your system, causing the system to stop heating as a precaution.
+If this happens, it can overheat your system, causing the system to stop heating as a precaution.

 If your heating system is exhibiting any of these warning signs, call Service Experts Heating & Air Conditioning at 502-785-8230 or schedule an appointment online and we’ll send a technician to determine your problem and get your home warm and comfortable again in no time.